davedub/testwikijs/README.md

 app[web.1]:   stdout: [32m''[39m }
 ```

-This indicates that your Wiki.js app, while deployed, cannot yet fetch articles (markdown files) from the Github repository that you will set up to manage (and persistently) your wiki.
-Because dynos on Heroku's free tier are shared and spin up only when a GET request is made to the URL for your Heroku app), any changes you make to your wiki ***from inside your Heroku app*** will disappear the next time you launch it.
-For the content to persist, it must be pulled from your Github repo.
+This indicates that your Wiki.js app, while deployed, cannot yet fetch articles (markdown files) from the Github repository that stores the content source files for your wiki.
+Because dynos on Heroku's free tier are shared and spin up only when needed, content changes made to your wiki ***from inside your Heroku app*** that are not automatically pushed or pulled from an external source will disappear the next time you launch it.
+That external source, in this case, will be your Github respository.

 8. Go to the developer settings page of your Github account (https://github.com/settings/developers) and create a new OAuth app.
-This is what will give you a connection between the markdown files you push to your Github repo and your WikiJS app on Heroku.
-Give the OAuth app an "Application name" that is the same as your repo (testwikijs).
-Set the "Homepage URL" to that of your Heroku app (https://testwikijs.herokuapp.com).
-Make sure to specify "Authorization callback URL" as `https://testwikijs.herokuapp.com/login/github/callback`.
-Now, click on the "Register application" (green) button.
-This will return you to the OAuth app page for your newly registered application, which includes an auto-generated "Client ID" (20 alphanumeric (lower case) characters) and "Client Secret" (20 alphanumeric (lower case) digits).
+This is what ensures a connection between the markdown files in your Github repository and your WikiJS app on Heroku.
+Give the OAuth app an "Application name" that is the same as your repository.
+Set the "Homepage URL" to that of your Heroku app (e.g., https://testwikijs.herokuapp.com).
+Make sure to specify "Authorization callback URL" accordingly - in this case, `https://testwikijs.herokuapp.com/login/github/callback`.
+Now, click on the "Register application" button.
+Your OAuth app is now newly registered, and includes an auto-generated "Client ID" (20 alphanumeric (lower case) characters) and "Client Secret" (20 alphanumeric (lower case) digits).

 #### [RANDOMIZED](https://www.random.org/strings/) EXAMPLE:
 ```